sdevgill/cli-chatbot/README.md

 # CLI Chatbot

-This is a command-line interface (CLI) chatbot powered by GPT language model.
-It is built with Python and uses the OpenAI GPT API to generate responses to user inputs.
+A GPT-powered Command Line Interface (CLI) chatbot that allows users to interact with an AI assistant via the terminal.

+## Features

+- Interactive conversation with a GPT-4 or GPT-3.5-turbo powered AI chatbot.
+- Customizable chatbot personality.
+- Colorful command-line interface for enhanced user experience.

-## Requirements
+## Installation

+### Prerequisites

 - Python ^3.11
-- Poetry ^1.4.0

-## Installation
+### Steps

 1. Clone the repository and navigate to the project directory.